The Red Beans Parade

 They “Know What It Beans”

 Thus inspired, DeWulf started the Krewe of Red Beans in 2008.
 Incorporating some of the elements of a second line and the Mardi Gras Indian tribes, it is a walking parade which takes place – naturally – on a Monday.
 Monday has traditionally been the day New Orleanians cook red beans and rice, so Lundi Gras was a natural fit.
-The first parade in 2009 consisted of about 20 members, but today it boasts about four times as many.
+The first parade in 2009 consisted of about 20 members, but today the krewe boasts more than five times as many.

 We Know Where You Got Those Shoes!